defsub/takeout/README.md

 # Takeout

-Takeout is media service that indexes organized media files in S3 buckets using MusicBrainz and Last.fm to make media available for streaming using a web interface and VLC.
+Takeout is media service that indexes organized media files in S3 buckets using MusicBrainz, Last.fm and Fanart.tv to make media available for streaming using a [Flutter app|https://github.com/defsub/takeout_app], web interface and VLC.
 Media is browsed using the Takeout server and streamed directly from S3 using pre-signed time-based URLs.
+REST APIs are available to build custom interfaces.

 Screens running on Chrome 85 for Android 10: